-A room cluttered with toys is definitely a battle for most moms.
-We look at creative ways to store them and buy storage containers.
+A cluttered house full of too many toys is definitely a battle for most moms.
+We often just need to look at creative ways to store them and buy storage containers.
 But, first we need to eliminate the clutter before we can store it all away.

 Store away half of the toys and rotate them out monthly.
 Teach the kids to do a daily toy clean up with you until they get the hang of doing it on their own.
 Do not create a complicated storage system.
 This only makes it harder to put everything away.